paurkedal/ocaml-caqti/README.md

 <a href="https://ocaml-sf.org">
 <img align="left" alt="OCSF logo" src="https://ocaml-sf.org/assets/ocsf_logo.svg"/>
 </a>
-Thanks to the [OCaml Software Foundation](https://ocaml-sf.org) for economic support to the development of Caqti.
+Thanks to the <a href="https://ocaml-sf.org">OCaml Software Foundation</a>
+for economic support to the development of Caqti.

 [API]: http://paurkedal.github.io/ocaml-caqti/index.html